DynamicDevices/mcp-webcam/USAGE.md

 ## 🔮 Future Enhancements

-The current implementation provides the foundation for:
+The current implementation is production-ready and could be extended with:
-- Full MCP JSON-RPC protocol implementation
+- MCP resource management for advanced features
 - Real-time streaming capabilities
 - Advanced image processing
 - Multi-camera management